 Bow and Arrow

 ©1986 Andrew Calhoun, recorded on Walk Me To the War.
-This recording is from 2018.

-The moon is my mark, my vision's a dark silver lining;
+My name is my mark, my vision's a dark silver lining;

 My mother's a tree, she cries out to me with her whining.